 Not all drivers are alike, and the same awards won’t necessarily work for every fleet.
 To motivate each driver to do their best, match your drivers’ personality types and demographics with the truck driver recognition awards to yield the best results for your Safety Award Program.
 For example, a more tenured driver might not have any interest to see his accomplishments posted on social media.
 In terms of personality, employees with an extroverted personality will more likely favor public recognition, whereas someone who doesn’t like to be in the spotlight would prefer the attention to be in private.

 The best way to choose items for your Safety Award Program is to talk to a variety of drivers about what they consider to be most important.
 The most effective way to motivate drivers within your Safety Award Program is to make sure they get what they deserve in a timely matter.
-A proven method to track award eligibility and manage how they are given is to utilize a system that automates awards such as the Idelic Safety Suite.
+A proven method to track award eligibility and manage how they are given is to utilize a system that makes awarding your drivers easy such as the Idelic Safety Suite.

 Once you understand the process to implement a successful Safety Award Program, the options you have available for trucking awards, and have identified what is most important to your drivers, you’ll have a successful program that motivates drivers to stay safe and perform at their best for the long haul.